 The Role of Nebraska Operating Agreement in LLC Ownership Transfer

 Creating an Operating Agreement in Nebraska is one of the major steps in forming a limited liability company (LLC).
-However, many states do not require to have an Operating Agreement.
+However, many states do not require an Operating Agreement.
 California, New York, Delaware, Maine, Nebraska, and Missouri are the states where an LLC operating agreement is mandatory.

 Even when your state does not necessarily need you to file the operating agreement, it is recommended that you should have it to avoid any internal disagreements or issues in the future.